 Insurers have limits on the value of an individual item they'll cover regardless of whether the cover is for in your home only or anywhere – and sometimes bike limits are different from other items' limits.

 Some bike limits go up to £1,500 (and occasionally beyond) but we've seen one as low as £350.
 So in the latter case, if you bought a £400 bike you're not covered unless you pay an additional premium.

-No, but it's worth contacting it to check.
-If it covers bicycles as standard and your bike's value is below the home policy's single item limit, your bike's covered, though it's still worth checking, to be safe.
+If it covers bicycles as standard and your bike's value is below the home policy's single item limit, your bike's covered, and you don't need to tell it (though it's still worth checking to be safe).
 Plus, unless you're an insurance expert, you may not know your firm's precise policy, so it's useful to confirm it anyway.